Universal Studios Islands of Adventure

-My visit to Universal today was planned around visiting the new area themed around the Harry Potter books.
-I'd anticipated high demand, and I figured that arriving at the park entrance thirty minutes before opening would been ample; it wasn't.
-There was a ninety minute queue for the Forbidden Journey ride by the time I got there, though it could have been worse; less than fifteen minutes later it had hit three hours.
-In a rare example of good morals overtaking profit, Universal does not offer paid line jumping on this attraction; the express pass today was an additional $99 on top of regular admission.
+My visit to Universal Studios Islands of Adventure today was planned around a new land themed to the Harry Potter books.
+I'd anticipated high demand, and I figured that arriving at the park entrance thirty minutes before opening would been ample, which I can report proved optimistic to the point of foolishness.
+There was a ninety minute queue for the signature ride by the time I got there, though it could have been worse; less than fifteen minutes later it had hit three hours.
+In a rare example of good morals overtaking profit, Universal does not offer paid line jumping on this attraction, and I noted that the express pass for everything else was a full $99 on top of regular admission.

+The queue line for Forbidden Journey is extensive, and much of it is unthemed cattle grid.
+However, portions of it are extremely well done and easily recognisable from the movies, with the route taking in one of the greenhouses, Dumbledore's Office, the Defence against the Dark Arts classroom, and a hall full of moving paintings talking to themselves.
 The ride vehicles are four-seat benches, which are attached to robotic arms which themselves are attached to a track.
 The technology is impressive, allowing a freedom of movement that cannot be matched by any other dark ride technology; passengers are moved seamlessly between projection screens and fixed scenery.
 Operationally the ride is loaded with military precision and at high speed; one cannot fault Universal for the speed at which the queue moves; it's simply a case of demand greatly outstripping supply.

 Legoland Florida

-30th December 2011The park once known as Cypress Gardens went out of business in 2009 due to a combination of bad luck and low attendance.
-The latter problem was mainly due to its location, almost an hour out of Orlando, which was too far away to attract many tourists to what was was basically a set of botanical gardens with a few amusement rides thrown in.
+The park once known as Cypress Gardens went out of business in 2009 due to a combination of bad luck and low attendance brought on by its location almost an hour outside of Orlando, too far away to attract many tourists to what was essentially a set of botanical gardens with a few amusement rides thrown in.
 Fast forward to this year, and the park has been transformed to the sixth Legoland resort.
-While some of the rides have been preserved from before, most of it is completely different; new theming, new landscaping, and various alterations have turned the place into a destination, one which families are likely to make the effort to visit.
+While some of the rides have been preserved the place is barely recognisable; there is new theming, new landscaping, and other significant alterations which turn the park into a destination that families will make the effort to visit.
 As a testament to the changes, the park hit capacity for the first time in its history two days before my visit.

 Customer and Operator agree this is a license to park only, no bailment is created.
 In accepting this contract, Customer agrees to use Operator's lot or garage at Customer's own risk.
 The Owners and Operators of this parking facility hereby specifically disclaim any responsibility, express or implied, to protect against the loss or damage to your vehicle or its contents.
 No employee or agent may enlarge our liability hereunder orally or otherwise.
 Vehicles containing illicit drugs, firearms, open alcohol bottles, explosives, or other hazardous or dangerous items are not permitted and may be removed at the owner's expense.
 It is also unlawful to leave children or pets unattended in vehicles.
 Parking in this facility shall constitute an acknowledgement and acceptance of the conditions on your right to use our parking facility.
 Note hours of operation and posted rates.
 Parking area closes one hour after LEGOLAND RESORT closes.
 Vehicles remaining in the parking area thereafter are subject to being towed away at the owner's expense.
 Please lock your vehicle and take your keys.
 WHEN YOU PARK YOUR VEHICLE IN AN UNOCCUPIED SPACE, YOU AGREE THAT IT IS AT YOUR SOLE RISK, THAT YOU WILL LOCK YOUR CAR, AND THAT POSSESSION AND CONTROL OF THE VEHICLE AND CONTENTS ARE YOURS.